Home The Long Haul Blog Latest Advancements For Electric School Buses

 IC Bus Electric CE Series

-Launched in July 2023, the next generation IC Bus CE Series school bus is available with an electric powertrain capable of operating at a peak power of 255 kW, or 342 horsepower.
+Launched in July 2023, the next-generation IC Bus CE Series school bus is available with an electric powertrain capable of operating at a peak power of 255 kW, or 342 horsepower.
 Fleets have two battery pack options: a 210 kWh battery with a 135-mile range and a 315 kWh battery with the longest single-charge range in the industry, 200+ miles.
 Alternating current (AC) and direct current fast charging (DCFC) capabilities come standard, and the zero-emissions powertrain offers V2G compatibility.

 Knowing that school districts can’t realistically invest in electrifying their fleets without the proper charging infrastructure in place, Navistar entered a partnership with Quanta Services in 2023 to develop comprehensive charging solutions.
 The partnership with Quanta, a leading energy infrastructure provider, will seek to assist IC Bus customers in implementing charging capabilities and adopting battery-electric vehicles quickly and efficiently.